Simple but important things to help you to make the most from your visit to the Blackpool Illuminations

 Get to Blackpool from the main road and rail network using this handy widget

 In the Blackpool Illuminations you’ll see thousands of lights!
 They festoon the whole length of the Golden Mile, they’re on special Illuminated trams and the fronts of buildings.
-At the north end of the seafront you’ll find the huge tableaux displays.
+And at the north end of the seafront you’ll find the huge tableaux displays.

 Your Quick Guide to Blackpool Illuminations

 If you’ve never seen the world famous Lights you’re in for a treat!
-Read this page for a whistle-stop tour, when you’ve read our quick guide to Blackpool Illuminations.
+Take a whistle-stop tour, when you’ve read this page.

 Blackpool is the seaside resort on the West coast of the UK.
 By car you can drive either way along the promenade.
 You might remember that in years gone by the traffic followed a one-way route.
 Coaches are advised to follow a north to south route.

 From the M55 motorway the most direct route to Blackpool Illuminations is to turn left at the end of the motorway and drive along Squires Gate Lane.
 When you get to the seaward end of Squires Gate Lane, turn right at the traffic lights.
-With the sea on your left your journey through six miles of Illuminations begins!
+Your journey through six miles of Illuminations begins, with the sea on your left!

 You’ll very quickly see the Pleasure Beach in front of you.